 STRATEGIC THINKING COMPETENCIES

-Feedback that you “need to be more strategic,” can be just as frustrating as it sounds.
-To make things worse, the feedback seldom comes with any constructive guidance for a direction towards redressal.
+The feedback that you “need to be more strategic,” can be just as frustrating as it sounds.
+To make things worse, the feedback seldom comes with any constructive guidance for a direction toward redressal.
 The hint here is to focus on your Strategic thinking competencies.

 How To: Strategic Thinking

 More often than not, life and past experience may present an exceptional, yet short-sightedness, strategic lens.
 So, we need to shore up on perspective-taking and review skills.
-By becoming more inquiring, the ability to reduce this myopia and reflect on different possibilities, approaches, become a fact.
+By becoming more inquiring, the ability to reduce this myopia and reflect on different possibilities, and approaches, becomes a fact.

 Benefits of Strategic Thinking:

 Addressing these tough questions provide for better engagement with colleagues as well as senior executives.
 These may result in benefits for the project, something that would help shape the direction of being cognizant and strategic.
 Strategic thinkers rank and organize their thoughts in verbal and written communication in a manner that benefits their addressee’s attention on their central theme in messages.
 They contest with the status quo and motivate people on discourses about underlying assumptions.